1970s Elma Cylinder Table Lamp

 Other versions: Made in many models, sizes and colours.
 As you can see below in a catalogue picture of model S 373.

-These lamps are often attributed to Gepo, Anvia or Herda, 3 lamp producers from the Netherlands.
-However, these lamps were never made or sold by these companies.
+These table lamps are often attributed to Gepo, Anvia or Herda, 3 lamp producers from the Netherlands.

 Lamps like this one appear in a 1970s catalogue as lamps made by Elma.